-- Additional funding to support English for Speakers of Other Languages (ESOL). - Reimbursement for students placed by state agencies at the John L. Gildner Regional Institute for Children and Adolescents (RICA). - Additional funding necessary to implement Maryland's "prekindergarten for all children" initiative to ensure it is not an unfunded mandate.
+- Additional funding to support English for Speakers of Other Languages. - Reimbursement for students placed by state agencies at the John L. Gildner Regional Institute for Children and Adolescents (RICA). - Additional funding necessary to implement Maryland's prekindergarten for all children initiative to ensure it is not an unfunded mandate. - Altering the definition of full-time equivalent (FTE) enrollment used to determine Maryland state education aid to public schools by including children enrolled in half-day prekindergarten (multiplied by 0.5) and in full-day prekindergarten. - Additional funding to support programs for unaccompanied minors.